Racing in the Heat

 The racing industry continues to defend racing horses in hot weather conditions as they have a hot weather policy in place.
 However, this policy allows for horses to be raced in an ambient temperature of up to (and occasionally above) 38 degrees celcius.

-The policy relies mainly on the web bulb globe temperature (WGBT), which measures:
+The policy relies mainly on the web bulb globe temperature (WBGT), which measures:

 - Ambient temperature